Empirical Bayes Matrix Factorization: Fitting the EBMF Model

 \subsection{Identifiability}

 In EBMF each loading and factor is identifiable, at best, only up to a multiplicative constant (provided $\G$ is a scale family).
-Specifically, scaling the prior distributions $\gfk$ and $\glk$ by $c_k$ and $1/c_k$ respectively results in the same marginal likelihood, and also results in a corresponding scaling of the posterior distribution on the factors $\f_k$ and loadings $\l_k$ (e.g. it scales the posterior first moments by $c_k, 1/c_k$ and the second moments by $c_k^2,1/c_k^2$).
+Specifically, scaling the prior distributions $\gfk$ and $\glk$ by $c_k$ and $1/c_k$ respectively results in the same marginal likelihood, and also results in a corresponding scaling of the posterior distribution on the factors $\f_k$ and loadings $\l_k$ (e.g.~ it scales the posterior first moments by $c_k, 1/c_k$ and the second moments by $c_k^2,1/c_k^2$).
 However, this non-identifiability is not generally a problem, and if necessary it could be dealt with by re-scaling factor estimates to have norm 1.

-\section{Software implementation: \flash{}}
+\section{Software Implementation: \flash{}}

 We have implemented Algorithms \ref{alg:r1b}, \ref{alg:greedy} and \ref{alg:backfit} in an R package, \flash{} (``factors and loadings via adaptive shrinkage").
-These algorithms can fit the EBMF model for any choice of distributional family $\G$: the user must simply provide a function to solve the EBNM problem for $\G$.
+These algorithms can fit the EBMF model for any choice of distributional family $\Gl,\Gf$: the user must simply provide a function to solve the EBNM problem for these prior families.

 One source of functions for solving the EBNM problem is the ``adaptive shrinkage" ({\tt ashr}) package, which implements methods from \cite{stephens:2017}.
 These methods solve the EBNM problem for several flexible choices of $\G$, including: \begin{itemize} \item $\G = \SN$, the set of all scale mixtures of zero-centered normals; \item $\G = \SU$, the set of all symmetric unimodal distributions, with mode at 0; \item $\G = \U$, the set of all unimodal distributions, with mode at 0; \item $\G = \U_+$, the set of all non-negative unimodal distributions, with mode at 0. \end{itemize} These methods are computationally stable and efficient, being based on convex optimization methods \citep{koenker2014convex} and analytic Bayesian posterior computations.